The Ramana Desa

 Like the Mons, the Burmese people of ethnic Barma had rich heritage recorded in their own tradition.
 As indigenous people of Southeast Asia, the original Barma people were also the survivors of the Great Flood.
 The past legacy could be checked out through their tradition of building their houses on stilt.
 According to their own tradition, they gained their Barma identity from the high concentration of Brahmans living in their communities.
 As part of the western side of the mainland Indochina, Burma was the extension of the country of the Great Brahmans that had close cultural connection with the Meru culture of Manipura.
 During the incursion of the Xia Dynasty, Tian-sun became the refuge of the displaced Brahmans from Manipura who gave the indigenous people the Barma identity or Burmese.
 During later Political and cultural Interchange, Brahmanic culture and the Barma identity extended itself deep into the Irrawadi Valley.
 The Burmese also claim that their kingship was the Sun Dynasty (Adityavamsa in Khmer Tradition) of Royal bones who were descendants from the very first king Manu.
 Their cultures strongly attest their claim, but consideration is needed to be make due to recent interference from outside world.
 As many part of Southeast Asia, the confusion of identity arose when elements from Central Asia came to mix in with the Austroasiatic communities of South Asia.
 The first of such mixtures was when Chinese texts mention about five hundreds families of the Ho (Mongols) to settle themselves at Prome.
 These Ho migrants were mentioned to be from India meaning that they were the same Kambojan stocks from the Gangetic India.
 Already in contact with Hindu Culture, they were fond of learning.
 The habit of offering their daughters to the Brahmans was an efficient way in breeding a new generation of Brahmanity.
 The children from the mixture, having the opportunity to learn from their fathers, acquired the potential of becoming Brahmans themselves.
 They were seen as knowledgeable as their fathers and were recruited as the power elite of the Kambojan court, a tradition that was passed on to the Angkorean court.
 Since they carried on the Brahmanist tradition of Burma, they were wrongly identified as the original Barma or Burmese people (Notes: Pyu vs Barma people).
 Nevertheless, they assimilated themselves seamlessly into the Burmese societies of Upper Burma until today.
 Adding to the confusion, we had argued that the influx of Yueh migrants, facilitated by the Han Dynasty, came in high numbers to take control of the northern part of Indochina.
 This time, not only the Yueh leadership but also the mass of the Yueh population had moved deep into Yunnan and the eastern region of Himalaya where Tibeto-Burman tongue is found to be dominant today.
 The Glass Palace chronicle and other Burmese source claim that the first Burmese communities were formed by a legendary figure named Pyusawti.
 Nevertheless, the chronicle elaborates on his origin and background with full of myth.
 Etymologically, the Burmese title "Pyusawti" is the same as the Chinese title "Piao-Tsiu-Ti" meaning the emperor Piao.
 Of Chinese origin, the title could be traced to Ashoka's third son whose personal ambition brought him to find opportunity at the east (Sakadvipa: The Sakas of Day Desa: King Ashoka of Magadha).
 According to the Yunnan chronicle, Piao-Tsiu-Ti left his country of Magadha during the fall of the Qins, and went out to form his own venture outside of his father's kingdom.
 His exploit left strong legacies of him in many oriental Buddhist communities, specifically in southern China and in Southeast Asia.
 Chinese sources had many accounts confirming that these communities were in fact ruled by direct descendants of Piao-Tsiu-Ti and were known as Pyuksetra.
 It was another Central Asian legacy that plays important role in the identity confusion later in modern Burmese history.
-At the same time, Pyuksetra should not be confused as a country of ethnic Pyu people who, as subject to the Pyu kings were both composing of Burma and Mien (or Yao) stocks.
+At the same time, Pyuksetra should not be confused as a country of ethnic Pyu people who, as subject to the Pyu kings were both composing of Barma and Mien (or Yao) stocks.
 Other mountainous communities of tribesmen, speaking Tibeto-Burman tongue are actually the real ancestors of the native of Southeast Asia.
 In the case of the Jins or the Karens (Notes: The karens), we had argured that they were actually the progenitors of the Mon-Khmer people.
-Unlike theirs valley Shan people, these isolated mountainous tribesmen were left out from the early phase of Indianization.
-Evidences however show that, like the Shans, they still retained no less of theirs past Barma legacy than the Pyu people of which Arimaddanapur was founded and referred as a Burmese state.
+Unlike theirs valley Shan people, these isolated mountainous tribesmen were left out from the early phase of Indianization and stayed to become the remnant of of the Meru Culture' s start-up.
+Evidences moreover show that, like the Shans, they still retained no less of theirs past Barma legacy than the Pyu people of which Arimaddanapur was founded and referred as a Burmese state.

 The Foundation of Pagan

-In compiling the modern history of Burma, scholars were particularly misconcepted of the difference of identity between the Mon and the Barma people.
+In compiling the modern history of Burma, scholars particularly misconcepted the difference of identity between the Mon and the Barma people.
 While Pagan and its surroundings were associated to Barma, the rest of Ramana-Desa was left to the Mon ethnicity.
 This geopolitical split, as we shall see, was not only ethnically irrelevant but was much more recent than have been presented before (The Kingdom of Burma: The past legacy: The Legacy of Ramanadesa).
 The Glass palace chronicle credits the founding of Pagan to a legendary king named Pyinbya around 849 (GPC: Of the ten kings from king Theinhka to king Tannek: Pyinbya).
 He received his name (more precisely surname) because as a young prince he ruled over the city of Pyinbya.